kljupko/obsidianavi/obsidianavi/obsidianavi_sample_vault/Notes -- read Intro ↓ at the bottom/Running Navi for the First Time.md

 ---
 ## What Now...
 If you've successfully run the command, the Information notes should also be linked, so If you wish to know more about anything, see the [[Navi Intro]] note again, or you can keep exploring the various notes in the [[Tutorial]].
+There's a note in here somewhere that explains how to change the vault directory this tool targets.
+See if you can find it using the links in the Navigation callout.

+> [!warning]
+> Before using the script to link your vault, make sure to have a backup.
+> **This tool is still being tested!**